ZilvinasKucinskas/datadoge/README.md

+# Note

+Original repository does not work and is not maintained, so I forked and fixed it. :)

 # Datadoge

 This gem is notified of basic performance metrics for a Rails application, and sends the measurements to DataDog.